hfiorillo/hfiorillo.github.io/pages/about.md

 ---
 layout: single
-title: About me
+title: About me 🦆
 permalink: /about/
 ---
-Currently working as a CSOC Analyst at ANS Group.
-I'm interested in both Cyber Security and DevOps.
-This blog aims to share those interests with people and further develop knowledge on subject matters in a engaging manner.
+A first-class Economics graduate who's followed their passion for computing and coding into the world of tech.
+Learning from the ground up.
+I'm Cloud certified in both AWS and Azure.
+I currently work as a Technical Analyst at ANS Group where I have developed a deep interest into DevOps.

-### Contact
+This blog aims to share those interests with people and further develop knowledge on a variety of subject matters in a engaging manner.

-harryhughes13@gmail.com
+## Contact

-Drop me a message!
+You can get in touch with me via my email address here: ``harryhughes13@gmail.com``